 Look to Grand Rapids Vet Clinic for Pet Foods, Nutritional Supplements, and Pet Health Products

-We carry a full line of Royal Canin veterinary prescription foods for your pet’s specific medical condition and stage of life.
+Our online store/pharmacy offers full lines of veterinary prescription foods and non-prescription foods for your pet’s specific medical condition and stage of life.
 We also have nutritional supplements, vitamins, flea control products and dental health products.
-Our products are of the highest quality.
+These products are of the highest quality.
 Advice regarding their usage is always available.
 Consult your veterinarian on what kind of food to give your pet.
 Your pet's nutritional needs change with age, and some medical conditions require special diets.
+We do carry in-house a selected variety of Hill's Prescription Diets that are used to treat the more common ailments that are diet-responsive in order to help patients started on their treatment right away.

 - Establish mealtimes for your pet.
 If food is available all day, your pet may eat out of boredom.